 The report was commissioned by Chancellor Francisco Cigarroa in late July 2013 after Regent Wallace Hall brought up issues with the admissions process from two emails he received from one of his records request to the University.
 The report notes that one of the emails contained information that should have been redacted under federal law before being given to Hall.

 Hall is being investigated by the House Select Committee on Transparency in State Agency Operations for overstepping his bounds as a regent.
 The committee, which has been investigating Hall since June 2013, found grounds for his impeachment exist on Monday.
 At Thursday’s UT System Board of Regents meeting, board Chairman Paul Foster asked Hall to resign.

-Dan Sharphorn, interim vice chancellor and general counsel of the UT System, and Wanda Mercer, the System's associate vice chancellor for student affairs, wrote the report.
+Dan Sharphorn, interim vice chancellor and general counsel of the UT System, and Wanda Mercer, associate vice chancellor of academic affairs, wrote the report.
 Initially, the report was intended to only examine how letters of recommendation by prominent individuals influence admissions at the School of Law but was expanded to include all undergraduate admissions at UT.

 According to the report, its findings suggest the letters likely influenced the admissions process.
 But, as the report notes, there are no rules forbidding the consideration of the letters.

 At Thursday’s Board of Regents meeting, Cigarroa proposed System-wide admissions process changes to the board.
 Among them, Cigarroa recommended ending the practice of allowing letters not sent as part of the prescribed admissions process to be considered.
 Cigarroa said he will meet with university presidents and admissions officials across the System before presenting his final recommendations at a later date.

 “In many cases students interact with our campuses for the very first time through the admissions process,” Cigarroa said.
 “We want to promote consistency in the holistic review process.”